 Keith Vaz has widened his blame game in Swedish territory.
 He has posted the following Early Day Motion before the British parliament

 VIDEO GAMES AND SHOOTING 27.10.2010

-counter-terrorist team against terrorists was previously banned in Brazil and in 2007 was associated with US College Campus massacres; recognises the potential impact of violent video games on those under 18 years; and calls on the Government to ensure
+pits a counter-terrorist team against terrorists was previously banned in Brazil and in 2007 was associated with US College Campus massacres; recognises the potential impact of violent video games on those under 18 years; and calls on the

 The background is that police in the Swedish city of Malmo have confirmed that an as yet unnamed 38 year old man has been arrested in connection with a series of gun attacks on people with ethnic minority backgrounds.

 Prior to the arrest, local police had suspected that more than a dozen unsolved shootings over the last year, in which one person died and eight more were wounded, may have been the work of lone gunman.
 The man arrested at the weekend has now

 been charged with one count of murder and seven attempted murders.

 So how do we get from racist nutjob shooting at the local migrant population to a three-year old video game?

 It appears to have been The Times that decided to have a bit of dabble in stirring up a faux moral panic by quoting the opinions of a Mr Ahmad al-Mughrabi in its coverage of the story…